effekt-lang/effekt/examples/casestudies/scheduler.effekt.md

 }
 ```

-For the handler of a program `prog` that requires the `Proc` effect to be handled, we first create a queue, storing thunks of the continuation of processes.
+For the handler of a program `prog` that requires the `Proc` effect to be handled, we first create a `queue`, storing thunks of the continuation of processes.
 We define `yield` to push a thunk of the continuation onto the queue.
 Similarly, `fork` pushes two thunks of the continuation onto the queue.
 One will resume with `true` and the other with `false`.
 Finally, `exit`ing just is a NOP.